1j01/simple-console/README.md

 * Command history accessible with up/down arrow keys, saved to `localStorage`

-* Command history is also accessible on mobile devices with a menu
+* Command history also accessible on mobile devices with a menu

 * Doesn't create a duplicate history entry if you re-enter the last command